hacks-guide/Guide_Panda/_pages/Installing-arm9loaderhax.md

 ##### Section IV - Restoring the System

 1. Copy `NANDmin.bin` to the `/files9/` folder on your SD card
-2. Open Decrypt9WIP from arm9loaderhax by holding (Start) on boot
+2. Open Decrypt9WIP from arm9loaderhax by holding (Start) on boot than selecting Decrypt9WIP
 3. Go to "SysNAND Options"
 3. Go to "SysNAND Backup/Restore"
 4. Restore **(keep a9lh)** from `NANDmin.bin`